jldec/rwsdk-jsx-stream/README.md

 # rwsdk-jsx-stream
+React Server Components (RSC) can generate streams of JSX components.
+This extends the more common pattern of one HTTP request returning a single server-rendered component.

+For the Next.js version, see [nextjs-jsx-stream](https://github.com/jldec/next-jsx-stream).

 This is a [RedwoodSDK](https://docs.rwsdk.com/) project bootstrapped with [`jldec/rwsdk-minimal-starter`](https://github.com/jldec/rwsdk-minimal-starter).
-For the Next.js version, see [nextjs-jsx-stream](https://github.com/jldec/next-jsx-stream).

 ### Deployed
 https://rwsdk-jsx-stream.jldec.workers.dev/